 The Bangor Trail long-distance hike is not suitable to persons aged under 16 years.

 You absolutely must have fully waterproof hiking boots and should have waterproof trousers and jacket.
 If you have gaitors and like to use hiking poles, bring them along!
 Bring a packed lunch and more food than usual, plus loads of water.

 A lift back to the start is provided.

 This is a long, tough day, so please be sure that you possess great stamina and are physically up to the challenge of 10+ hours of hiking in almost entirely wet underfoot conditions.

-If a less strenuous day is more your thing, check out my very leisurely and lovely Cong Woods hike here.
+If a less strenuous day in the same general area might be more your thing, check out my very leisurely and lovely Achill Island Walks here.